MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 ---
 # Mandatory label policy

-To help ensure comprehensive protection and governance of sensitive data, organizations can enable a policy that requires users to apply labels to their sensitive Power BI content.
-Such a policy is called a mandatory label policy.
+To help ensure comprehensive protection and governance of sensitive data, organizations can require users to apply labels to their sensitive Power BI content.
+They do this by marking their sensitivity label policies as mandatory.
+Such policies are called mandatory label policies.
+This article explains how to mark an existing policy as mandatory.

 When a mandatory label policy is in effect,
 * Users must apply a sensitivity label before saving new reports, dashboards, or datasets in the service.
 If they try to save a new item without applying a label, a dialog prompts them to choose a label before allowing them to save.